redeyed-vault/thespian/README.md

 #### INSTALLATION

-To use Yari, do the following:
+To install Yari, do the following:

 ```
 $ git clone https://github.com/taylormarcus/Yari.git